wansing/ulist/README.md

 * mail delivery to system's MTA: ulist executes `/usr/sbin/sendmail`
   * advantage: no recipient limit
   * disadvantage: when running in a jail, you need access to `/etc/postfix`, `/var/log/postfix` and `/var/spool/postfix/maildrop`
-  * disadvantages of SMTP delivery: `localhost:25` usually accepts mail for localhost only and might drop emails for other recipients. `localhost:587` usually requires authentication and SSL/TLS.
+  * disadvantages of SMTP delivery: `localhost:25` usually accepts mail for localhost only and might drop emails for other recipients. `localhost:587` usually requires authentication and SSL/TLS
-* Web UI: ulist listens to `tcp://127.0.0.1:port` or a unix socket.
+* Web UI: ulist listens to a port or a unix socket
 * Web UI authentication: against a local database or SMTP server, see [auth](https://github.com/wansing/auth)
 * Supported databases: SQLite, PostgreSQL (untested), MySQL/MariaDB (untested)